svenax/SublimePrint/README.md

 ### Supported print options

 * Print the entire file from the active view.
 * Print the selected text from the active view.
+Multiple selections are supported.
 * Print the content of the clipboard.

 ### Select a printer

-A list of all available printers will be created in the user specific 'SublimePrint.sublime-settings' file.
+A list of all available printers will be created in the user specific 'SublimePrint.sublime-settings' file at the first time something is printed.
 The available printers have key format "printer_(a number)".
 The selected printer is defined under key "used_printer".
+The value of "used_printer" defaults to the default printer.

-To re-create the list of available printers, delete key "used_printer" and all occurrences of "printer_(a number)" from the user specific 'SublimePrint.sublime-settings' and print an empty page.
+To re-create the list of available printers, delete key "used_printer" and all occurrences of "printer_(a number)" from the user specific 'SublimePrint.sublime-settings' and print a small text.

 ## Install enscript